Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Tensor Network Simulations

 \section{Tensor Network Simulations}

 We used a variety of tensor network methods to attempt to simulate the experiments we performed.
-These included the time-dependent variational principle (TDVP), direct circuit contraction, and fermionic matrix product states.
+These included the time-dependent variational principle (TDVP), direct circuit contraction, and other alternative time-evolution techniques for matrix product states.